tadaspetra/agora-video-call/README.md

-# Agora Group Video Calling
+# Agora 1-1 Video Call with in-call Stats

 Quickstart for 1-1 video call with stats in Flutter using Agora SDK.
 Use this guide to quickly start a multiple user group call.